huggingface/transformers/model_cards/bert-base-uncased-README.md

 be fine-tuned on a downstream task.
 See the [model hub](https://huggingface.co/models?filter=bert) to look for fine-tuned versions on a task that interests you.

+Note that this model is primarily aimed at being fine-tuned on tasks that use the whole sentence (potentially masked) to make decisions, such as sequence classification, token classification or question answering.
+For tasks such as text generation you should look at model like GPT2.

 ### How to use

 You can use this model directly with a pipeline for masked language modeling: